justinalm/justinalm.github.io/_posts/2014-11-1-caravan-identity.markdown

 ---
 layout: post
 title: "Caravan.io Identity"
-date: 2014-11-1 16:19:60
+date: 2014-11-1 10:19:34
 thumbnail: "/images/caravanIdentityThumb.jpg"
 description: "The design of the visual identity for Caravan.io – a website that helps groups manage their events."
 cats: "Identity, Branding, Logo"
 ---
 A _caravan_ is a group of people traveling together.
 Caravans were used desert areas and across Central Asia.
 Traveling in groups offered protection and improved trade.
-[Caravan.io](http://caravan.io) is a website to help large groups organize events and handle RSVPs.
+Steamclock’s [Caravan.io](http://caravan.io) helps large groups organize events and handle RSVPs.

 <div>
 	<img src="/images/caravan1.jpg" alt="Visual identity for Caravan.io" />